Wednesday, September 28, 2022

 "13 Etiquette Rules All Good Neighbors Need to Follow"

-I think the most relateable post I saw this morning was from the Facebook page of National Good Neighbor Day, a black and white image with the words "It starts with hello".
+I think the most relatable post I saw this morning was from the Facebook page of National Good Neighbor Day, a black and white image with the words "It starts with hello".
 The minimalistic graphic was strikingly basic and plain, almost as if it was letting just those carefully chosen words send a message which speaks volumes - and it's 100% correct.
 Everything does indeed, begin with a simple greeting, and yet I think sometimes we become almost numb to the world around us; to the people we spend years or even decades, living right next to.
 Maybe flipping our thinking just a bit - adopting a mindset focused on exchanging simple greetings - can pave the way for conversations and more meaningful interactions.
-Let's try it today, shall we? 🙂 #knowyourneighbor
+Let's try it today, shall we? 🙂

 community advocate • marketing consultant • voice for small business